evanx/ndeploy-bash/README.md

 - `rediscli` - the Redis connection command e.g. `redis-cli -n 13 -p 6379`

-#### Service

-Note that this service uses the same Redis-based service lifecycle model as our `mpush-redis` Node service.
-This is described in the document: https://github.com/evanx/mpush-redis/blob/master/service.md.

 ##### Self-registration

 In this case, we `incr` a unique sequential `serviceId.` We `hsetnx` the details on the `serviceKey:`